 It began innocently enough.
 Kris was 21 years old and at the height of his handsomeness.
 I was maybe at the height of my fearless cool, having ridden freights for years, hitchhiked over 15k miles, I was a weathered tough road guy of 18 years old.
 Although I hadn’t began lifting weights or learned to box yet, my pool hustling skills were formidable, my Willie Hoppe pool cue always at hand, and my heart had not been dimmed by the world yet, or completely broken as it would soon enough.
-I had a true positive rage to live, and Kris was willing to accompany me.
+I had a true positive rage to live—likely fueled by my many years of childhood illnesses and 22 hospital visits—and Kris was willing to accompany me.

 At the quiet beginning (unusually vague in my memory) we headed east across upper state New York on Route 11.
 We must’ve stopped at McCarthy’s diner because at that time it would’ve been impossible for me to drive past any classic diner without at the least a quick pull in for a coffee.
 I drank an inordinate amount of coffee during this era, which ending in around 1980 when I discovered coffee wasn’t a health food as I’d thought.
 Bleeding ulcers shortly after ended my coffee craze forever.
 But I ground my own beans by hand, and always carried my expresso vacuum pot (hilariously even to Europe—I brought sand to the beach).
 Even on the freights I had a single cup drip coffee maker and always drank from my prized G.I. mug.
 The stain inside was a thing of great value to me although Kris’s mother Edie once scrubbed it clean by mistake.
 In talking to Kris recently, this was one of the only things he remembered from the era.